ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 ![](http://robinsones.github.io/images/pretty_bar_chart.png)

 Meanwhile, in matplotlib you actually have to create a new dataset with your means (and standard deviations if you want confidence intervals).
 Matplotlib also won't accept categorical variables as the variable for the x-axis, so you have to first make the bar chart with numbers as the x-axis, then change the tick-marks on the x-axis back to your original categories.
-Here's the code for doing it in matplotlib, which doesn't even include re-ordering the x-axis:
+Here's the code for doing it in matplotlib, which doesn't even include re-ordering the x-axis or the confidence intervals:

 ```
 total_bill_by_day = tips.groupby("day").mean()